Careers in Crime & Salary Reviews

 A criminal career can be a long and rewarding one, but in a similar vein it can also be fairly short and sweet!
 Crime advocacy work is not to everyones liking, and it is certainly not a career to embark upon without having researched the work thoroughly.
 We strongly recommend anyone considering a crime career to visit their local magistrates court and sit in and watch court work for a morning.

-Keep up to date with developments in the Crime arena, Carter, LSC reforms and funding etal - by reading the Law Society Gazette online.
+Keep up to date with developments in the Crime arena, LSC/LAA reforms (LSC stands for Legal Services Commission, who were the predecessor to the LAA, the Legal Aid Agency), cuts and funding et al - by reading the Law Society Gazette online.
 Very important as the law and funding arrangements change every year.

 City lawyers wanting to do a "John Grisham" and get down on the street.